Careers at Havern

 Engage in self-assessment and work towards professional goals and professional growth

-Play an active role in the admissions process through classroom visits, observations, and events
+Play an active role in the admissions process through classroom visits and observations

 Promote enrollment for the school internally and externally